othrif/vbfmet-postprocessing/Plotting/ANN/README.md

 // some basic instructions
 https://keras.io/getting-started/sequential-model-guide/#multilayer-perceptron-mlp-for-multi-class-softmax-classification

-// dumping a pickle file to be read in python dumpTree.py
+// dumping a pickle file to be read in.
+This is OLD.
+Sid implemented a faster version to write to numpy arrays python dumpTree.py

+//This is the faster code writing to numpy arrays python getData.py

 // running a binomial classifier and to save the model python MLP2.py